Code-Done-Right/Sciencium-old/README.md

 # 💥 What's new

-v1.2.3
+v1.3.1
+- Tweaked quite a few things in home, about pages
-- Added a dynamic background in the home page
+- Added a react app in the project
+- Planning to migrate project entirely to react
+- Courses and Dropdown being worked on, right now! :D